 Insurance carriers found that when a person files one homeowners claim, there’s a good chance they will file another one within a year or two.
 So your claims history does have an impact on how much you’ll pay for coverage and whether you’re eligible.
 That said, not all claims drive up rates.
-The ones outside of your control – like losses caused by a major catastrophe – impact your premium far less than “preventable” claims, like those caused by a leaky appliance.
+The ones outside of your control – like losses caused by a major catastrophe – should not impact your premium like “preventable” claims, such as those caused by a leaky appliance.

 6. Home-Based Business